Are IKEA matresses any good? Ultimate IKEA bed Review

 Whilst it’s a clever way to save space, it’s probably not the best method of handling any mattress.

 Does rolling IKEA mattresses damage them?

 Rolling the mattress is done under considerable pressure to compress all the materials and they are then strapped up while they await delivery.

 You will find with any rolled mattress that it takes days before it reaches its final settlement.
 It takes a while for all the air and spaces between the fibres and springs to reform.
 So you’re not going to get a true feel of the mattress for the first 3-5days, in our experience.
 It does solve the problem of restricted access in smaller properties and flats, however, if you choose a Zip & Link model in our range, these come in two parts.

-This means that they can pretty much fit in any room no matter how restricted the access.
+This means that they can pretty much fit in any room no matter how restricted the access is.
 The reason we don’t roll our mattresses is also twofold.
 Firstly, we don’t like the potential damage that rolling does to the components within the mattress.
-Secondly, our mattresses can’t be rolled as they contain far too much upholstery fillings to be crushed.
+Secondly, our mattresses can’t be rolled as they contain far too many upholstery fillings to be crushed.

 A nice problem to have!

 Based on our testing and delving under the covers the best all-rounder which features some natural fibres and spunbond pocket springs is the IKEA HIDRASUND mattress.
 However, it’s a one-sided mattress and features the pretty pointless micro springs and the issue of the obvious perimeter bar being felt.
 You will probably want to couple this mattress with a deep topper to overcome the issues associated with one-sided mattresses that can’t be turned.
 Ie settlement and potential dips.